SOME BASIC BACKGROUND RESOURCES

-The film Spotlight gives a slightly fictionalized account of how the Boston Globe in the 1980s revealed massive hidden cases of priests who got away with sexually abusing teenagers and children for decades with the complicity of the Catholic church.
+The 2-hour film Spotlight gives a slightly fictionalized account of how in the 1980s The Boston Globe, a U.S. newspaper, revealed the massive scope hidden cases of priests who got away with sexually abusing teenagers and children for decades with the complicity of the Catholic church.

 Allan Miller, CEO of the News Literacy Project gives a good explanation of why why it's useful in explaining how journalism is important anywhere: